Wilson-ZheLin/CloudJournal-MERN/README.md

-# Cloud Journal: A MERN-Based Aerial Photography Blogging Platform
+# Cloud Journal: A MERN-Based Aerial Photography Blogging Platform 🌥️

+`Cloud Journal` is a sleek, high-performance blogging platform built on the **MERN** stack (MongoDB, Express, React, Node.js), specializing in aerial photography.
+It blends advanced features with modern interfaces to offer a unique content sharing and discovery experience.

+If you find it intriguing, please give me a star! 🌟

 Features
 --------
-* Create and edit personal blogs; comment and like all blogs (one like per user per blog)
+* **Create** and **edit** personal blogs; **comment** and **like** all the blogs (one like per user per blog)
 * [**Google Account OAuth**](https://console.cloud.google.com/apis) integration alongside conventional user authentication
 * Incorporation of the **Aho-Corasick Algorithm** for sensitive word filtering
 * **IP rate limiting** for traffic surge and attack protection